Advance care directives provide an opportunity to participate ahead of time in making medical decisions in potentially life-ending circumstances.

 A living will is a document in which the individual expresses the type of health care they want to receive if they become incapacitated and cannot speak for themselves.
 A living will is not your will, which is the document used to dispose of money and other property.

 Some states like Massachusetts have no law officially recognizing living wills.
-But individuals still possess the right under federal law to participate in medical care.
-So, attorneys often spell out the client’s wishes for treatment and health care instructions on a form sometimes called a health care declaration, health care directive or personal wishes statement.
+So, attorneys often spell out the client’s wishes for treatment and health care instructions on a form sometimes called a health care declaration, health care directive, or personal wishes statement.

 Advance Care Directives in Correct Format